smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/12 - Relational Division.md

 -------------------------------------------------------------------------
 #### Employees With Matching Licenses.

-Another example is find all employees who have the same licenses.
+Another example is finding all employees who have the same licenses.

 | EmployeeID | License |
 |------------|---------|